jkeger/seagen/README.md

     print(particles.x, particles.y, particles.z)
     ```
-+ Create a full sphere of particles on an arbitrary density profile:
++ Create a full sphere of particles on an arbitrary density profile and print
+    their positions, masses, densities, and (optional) material IDs:
     ```
     import seagen
     N = 100000